lizhuo008/resize_func/report.md

 2. Support different data type for both **Nearest Neighbor Interpolation** and **Bilinear Interpolation**, including **8UC1**, **8UC3**, **16UC1**, **16UC3**, **32FC1**, **32FC3**.
 3. Support multithreading for both **Nearest Neighbor Interpolation** and **Bilinear Interpolation**.
 Use OpenCV's `cv::parallel_for_` to implement the multithreading.
 4. SIMD optimization for **Nearest Neighbor Interpolation** Only.
 Use AVX2 instructions 256 bits registers based on the multithreading infrastructure provided by OpenCV, `cv::parallel_for_`.
+5. Reach `TEST` mode by adding `-DTEST` in the cmake command.
+And we use macros to manipulate the different mode and hardware acceleration.

 We open-source the project on github: https://github.com/lizhuo008/resize_func.git